HopeKenga/Web2-to-Web3/README.md

 This means there’s less risk of unexpected breaking changes, and no sprints wasted bumping library versions: it’s all done once, at the same time the library is modified.
 This could also help changes to the API of a library to be more robust, because it’s being consumed immediately, and not after some time has already passed and other teams have begun to implement the change

 ```3.
 Prisma```
-risma is the only fully type-safe ORM in the TypeScript ecosystem.
+Prisma is the only fully type-safe ORM in the TypeScript ecosystem.
 The generated Prisma Client ensure typed query results even for partial queries and relations.
 You can learn more about this in the type-safety comparison with TypeORM.
 One is bale to create types directly from the schema.In a collaborative environment , Prisma schema provides an overview of the current state of the database that's easy to understand for everyone.

 ```4.
 JWT & Passport```